 Start by going to the “Live”-tab from the main menu (this tab was previously located under the “Library”-tab).

-This is a field for a text description of the live-stream.
-Descriptions could be shown in the video player by choosing to activate “Description” in the player configuration.
+This is a field for a text description of the live stream.
+Please activate it in the player configuration.

 Choose a picture to be shown when the stream is inactive.
 This picture is shown instead of the player.
 When the stream is activated, the player is displayed instead.
 As an example, this function could be used to give information on when the next broadcast starts!

 The difference between the Start image and the Testcard is that the former is a picture displayed by the video player.
 Without a Testcard, the player shows when someone visits a page with the player embedded or follows the “Share link.”